svjack/DeepPavlov-Chinese-KBQA/readme.md

 organization of answers.
 The question answer system is a system that transform (or map) natural language to the different hierarchy of answer space.
 The answer space can be both probability space 、 distance space or discrete space.
 The former two space can be arrived by nlu classifier or distance statistics.
-The last one like this project focus on "translate" natural language to SPARQL query.
+The last one like this project focus on "translate" natural language to SPARQL query and query them on Knowledge Base.

 ### A Summary on natural language to SPARQL query